eclipse-openj9/openj9-docs/docs/introduction.md

 On Linux and AIX platforms, the OpenSSL 1.0.x or 1.1.x library is expected to be found on the system path.
 If you use a package manager to install OpenSSL, the system path will be updated automatically.
 On other platforms, the OpenSSL 1.1.x library is typically bundled.

+If you have multiple versions of OpenSSL on your system, the OpenJ9 VM uses the latest version.

+On Linux platform, OpenSSL 3.0.x library is supported.

+:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** OpenSSL 3.0.x does not support initialization vector (IV) sizes above 16 Bytes for the GCM algorithm.
+(In earlier OpenSSL versions, you can use such sizes but they might cause unpredictable behavior.)
+If you need to use a larger size, disable OpenSSL support for the GCM algorithm.

 OpenSSL support is enabled by default for all supported algorithms.
 If you want to limit support to specific algorithms, a number of system properties are available for tuning the implementation.